-I have maintained a conceptual continuity in my academics and professional career for over two decades.
+I have maintained a conceptual continuity in my academic and professional career for over two decades.
 My work has garnered me many proficiencies.
 I have been exposed to many surgical cases: ENT, GYN, GU, plastics, general, ortho, eyes, hands, oral, neuron, peripheral vascular, cardiovascular, podiatry, and special procedures.
 There were many instances in which I had been privileged to demonstrate my leadership abilities in managing nursing staff and proving my strengths in working within a multidisciplinary team.
 This work has kept me current in all aspects of patient care, kept my clinical acumen practiced, developing, and sure, expanded my capacity to successfully multi-task, and maintained my accuracy in patient history, charting, and other documentation and administrative areas.

-Around the time that I started working for the XXXX Center for Reproductive Medicine, after a protracted fight for her life, I lost a very close friend to ovarian cancer.
+Around the time that I started working for the XXXX Center for Reproductive Medicine, after a protracted fight for her life, I lost a close friend to ovarian cancer.
 We were about the same age.
 It made me reassess things and question where I was going with my career.
 Was I going to keep on doing the same things in nursing?
 Or was I going to let her death have been in vain?
-The answer was a resounding ‘No.’ I resolved to pick up her fallen banner and set my feet on the path to helping women – mothers, wives, sisters, my friends – avoid, as much as possible, the eventuality of ovarian carcinomas, severe gene mutations, and other women’s health issues; preventable illnesses.
-I want to bring hope to those who believe genetics is a preordination.
+The answer was a resounding ‘No.’ I resolved to pick up her fallen banner and set my feet on the path to helping women – mothers, wives, sisters, my friends – avoid, as much as possible, the eventuality of ovarian carcinomas, severe gene mutations, and other women’s health issues, preventable illnesses.
+I want to bring hope to those who believe genetics is preordination.
 This is much more than simply advancing my career or wishing to diversify.
 This is about saving lives and practicing preventative medicine using the finest medical screening technology and testing processes at our disposal.
 What better way could a medical professional serve their community than to work at the beginning of the equation, to catch a disease before it manifests?